WittmannF/sort-google-scholar/README.md

 ranked by the number of citations.

 ### UPDATES
-- GOOGLE COLAB: Try running online the code [here](https://colab.research.google.com/github/WittmannF/sort-google-scholar/blob/master/Test_sortgs_py_on_Colab.ipynb) using Google Colab!
+- GOOGLE COLAB: Try [running the code using Google Colab](https://colab.research.google.com/github/WittmannF/sort-google-scholar/blob/master/Test_sortgs_py_on_Colab.ipynb)!
 No install requirements!
 Limitations: Can't handle robot checking, so use it carefully.
 - Command line arguments.
 Ex: `$python sortgs.py --kw "deep learning"` (results saved in `deep_learning.csv`)
 - Handling robot checking with selenium.
     - OBS: You might be asked to manually solve the first captcha for retrieving the content of the pages